Age: 7 yrs

 Dinah's foster mom has this to share about her: "Dinah is very loving to her person.
 She loves a good belly rub and will expose the belly at the slightest movement of your hand toward her belly.
 I really hope there is a retired person or someone who works from home that is a homebody and is looking for a companion to spend some couch-time with, without any other dogs or pets.
 She wants to be her person’s one and only."

 If you would like to adopt Dinah, be prepared to travel.
-Dinah is being fostered in Northeast OK and will not be shipped.
+Dinah is being fostered in TENNESSEE and will not be shipped.

 FBRN dogs are in foster care in people's private homes.
 For the foster families' safety, we do not disclose specific locations, and we don't set up meet and greets prior to applications.
 For detailed information about the dogs in our care, please read the extensive bios on each dog.